USA CITIZENS

 Health, Medical, Travel Arrangements

 Think about insurance for both travel and medical purposes.
-Your existing medical plan will not cover residence in another country.
-Worldwide coverage is possible with a reputable company such as Goodhealth Worldwide.
-Also see our Health and Insurance pages.
-Here also you can compare travel insurance.
+Your existing medical plan will not cover you if you reside in another country.

 How long will it take for you to be ready to get on that flight?
 What do you need to take with you.
 Should you sell up or leave things in storage?
 Who will you choose for your travel arrangements?
-See our Travel section or use our partner booking service for hotels and tours in many countries of the world:
+See our Travel section or compare prices and read reviews; airline tickets, hotel bookings, tours and vacations for Asia or any other part of the world.

 Money and Finance